heyoeyo/muggled_dpt/lib/README.md

 The most important file is [dpt_model.py](https://github.com/heyoeyo/muggled_dpt/blob/main/lib/dpt_model.py) which is shared by all DPT implementations and is a very literal code interpretation of the model architecture described in the original DPT paper: ["Vision Transformers for Dense Prediction"](https://arxiv.org/abs/2103.13413).

+The [make_dpt.py](https://github.com/heyoeyo/muggled_dpt/blob/main/lib/make_dpt.py) script is a helper used to build DPT models given model weights, without having to explicitly say which model you're trying to load.
+Each of the model variants have their own dedicated 'make_{variant}_dpt' script which can be used to create models more directly.

 ## v3.1 BEiT